 Sominsky L, Spencer SJ.
 Eating behavior and stress: a pathway to obesity.
 Frontiers in Psychology.
 2014;5:434. doi:10.3389/fpsyg.2014.00434.

 Haines et al. International Journal of Behavioral Nutrition and Physical Activity (2016) 13:68 DOI 10.1186/s12966-016-0393-7

 Critically, the social and healthcare costs of Food Use Disorder are and will increasingly eclipse and overwhelm systems, social resources, and effects of all other substance use disorders combined – more so the longer it remains hidden, denied – for the obvious reasons that don’t require links to research: the consequences of an obesity epidemic for a range of serious health risks and illnesses, including as a primary risk factor for diabetes, now predicted to become the greatest healthcare epidemic ever.

-In separate posts here and here we’ll examine and dismantle additional lines of evidence related to the fabricated model of problem substance use (“addiction”), as somehow a medical condition, chronic disease, or disease of the brain, including:
+In separate posts we’ll examine and dismantle additional lines of evidence related to the fabricated model of problem substance use (“addiction”), as somehow a medical condition, chronic disease, or disease of the brain, including:

 But what about those medical treatments for substance use problems, promised for decades?
-Are they just around the corner?
+Aren’t they just around the corner?